How to Properly Care and Maintain a Palm Tree

 Newly planted trees aged 1-2 years old require three to four water applications weekly, while 3-4 years old trees require two to three water applications weekly.
 Be sure to water deeply so that it reaches the root ball, promoting deeper root system development.
 Once these trees are established you will need to water them less and less regularly.

-If you are keeping the palm indoors, be sure to keep it in a location with lots of natural lights that mimics what it would receive outdoors.
-If the palm is too large to move in its pot be sure to place it close together with some other potted plants, to help insulate it and protect the roots from the element.
+Then, if the palm is too large to move in its pot be sure to place it close together with some other potted plants.
+This is to help insulate it and protect the roots from the element.
 If your palm suffers cold damage the leaves will turn brown and die.
 Wait until they have completely dried before you trim them off.

 Browning Frond Tips